 A super generous sign-up bonus

-At the moment, the Chase Sapphire Preferred® card is enticing new applicants with a crazy-high 60,000-point bonus once you spend $4,000 within the first three months of account opening.
+At the moment, the Chase Sapphire Preferred® card is enticing new applicants with a crazy-high 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $750 toward travel when redeemed through Chase Ultimate Rewards®.

 And none of these “points are worth 0.6 cents when redeemed for cash” BS that other banks pull — points are worth a minimum of one cent apiece (or more if you redeem for travel).